dequelabs/axe-devtools-ios-sample-app/README.md

 1. Add your Deque credentials to `LoginInfo.swift`.
 _This app is ready for automated testing; running it in Xcode will not show the floating action button until you change to manual mode in `SceneDelegate.swift`._

+1. In the main Xcode menu, select Preferences, then Accounts.
+Sign into your Apple Developer account here and be sure to setup provisioning to sign the app.
+Sauce Labs will resign it, but we found less errors when this was setup.

 ### Optional: Run Locally

 If you're going to run this locally (not on Sauce), follow the below tips: